1932: 9 February: Gerhard Richter is born in Dresden to Hildegard Richter, a bookseller, and Horst Richter, a school teacher.

-[Notes for a Press Conference 2006, Richter 2009, p.518]
+[Notes for a Press Conference 2006, in Richter 2009, p.518]

-10 June-21 November: Exhibits Cage paintings [CR: 897/1-6] at 52nd Venice Biennale.
+10 June-21 November: exhibits Cage paintings [CR: 897/1-6] at the 52nd Venice Biennale.

-2008: Produces Abstract Paintings.
-Makes Sinbad series [CR: 905/1-100], using enamel on the back of glass.
+2008: Richter produces Abstract Paintings and makes the Sinbad series [CR: 905/1-100], using enamel on the back of glass.

 19 January-4 May: Gerhard Richter: Paintings from Private Collections, Museum Frieder Burda, Baden-Baden travels to the Royal Scottish Academy, Edinburgh at the end of the year.

 26 January-1 March: he shows September [CR: 891-5] for the first time at Marian Goodman Gallery, Paris.

 February: the Cage Paintings room at Tate Modern, London is opened.

 23 September-23 November: Gerhard Richter: 4900 Colours, Serpentine Gallery, London.
 This work (4900 Colours [CR: 901]), that encompasses the whole gallery, is composed of 196 panels consisting of 25 squares each that can be presented in 11 different core configurations.